 Stay Updated with the latest Waves of Health News.
 Keep an eye out for upcoming mission dates, benefit dinners, and more!

-Our wonderful volunteers have just returned from another successful Mission.
-Please enjoy just a few of the images of our volunteers working hard to provide medical care to the patients of the Dominican Republic.
-More to come soon!
+Waves of Health just returned from another successful mission back in November.
+Please enjoy a few of the images of our volunteers working hard to provide medical care to the patients of the Dominican Republic.
+Visit the "Missions" page to learn more about what our volunteers accomplished on this trip.

 Medical Mission to Dajabon and Restauracion completed of Spring 2016.
 Over 2000 patients seen and treated, reading glasses dispensed to patients over 40, all children and young women given vitamins and first responders trained.
 Thank you to all volunteers, our sponsors and partners..
 A special thanks to the Metz family of Dajabon for their hospitality and logistical skill.
 Next Mission will be November 2016.